kiswa/TaskBoard/README.md

 The goal of TaskBoard is to provide a simple and clean interface to a functional and minimal application for keeping track of tasks. **It's not trying to be the next Trello or LeanKit.**

+## Installation

+### Prerequisites

+A web server running PHP 5.5, 5.6, or 7.0 with sqlite enabled.

+The server must have `sqlite3` and `php5-sqlite` (or `php7-sqlite`) installed, as well as the `rewrite` Apache module.

+If you're comfortable changing code, you can use any database [supported by RedBeanPHP](http://www.redbeanphp.com/index.php?p=/connection).

+### Install

+Installing TaskBoard is as easy as 1, 2, 3!

+ 1. Download [the latest release](#) (or whatever version you want)
+ 2. Extract it to your webserver
+ 3. Verify the `api` directory is writable

 ## Features

 ### Boards